bcharlier/HMMA238/README.md

 # HMMA 238

-(Almost) everything you need to know as a applied mathematician concerning coding and system admin.
+(Almost) everything you need to know as an applied mathematician concerning coding and system admin.

 ## Teachers